-Herpes Simplex Virus (HSV for short) is a viral infection that can either result in oral cold sores, genital cold sores, or both.
+Herpes Simplex Virus (HSV for short) is a viral infection that can either result in cold sores, genital sores, or both.
 HSV can come in 2 forms, type 1 and 2.
 The World Health Organisation estimates that 3.7 billion people under 50 have HSV-1 globally, while 491 million people aged 15-49 have HSV-2.

 There is a cold sore healing process from when the sore appears, becomes an open sore, then heals and disappears.
 There are eight stages to this healing process: